lethanhtrung7412/gigarion_internship/github_summarize.md

 - git branch <new branch name>: create a new branch, like a new version of the main repo
 - git merge <branch you want to merge>: combine the change that you make from other one to the branch that you currently on

+Git flow: is a Git branching model using feature branch and multiple primary branch.
+Some branch name that is usual to see in this model is `main` branch, `hotfix` branch, `release` branch, `develop` branch (primary branch) and the `feature` branchs that is checkout from the `develop` branch.
+When the `feature` is complete it will be merge back to `develop`.
+When the `release` branch is done, it will be merged into `main` and develop branch.
+If a issue is found in `main` branch, we create a `hotfix` branch from `main`, and then merge back to `main` and `develop` after complete fixing it